koliseoapi/help/content/call-for-papers/review-sessions.md

 ![The session filter](/img/screenshots/c4p/session-filter.avif)

 - **Any tag values** defined in [your tagsets]({{< ref "tags.md" >}}).
 For each tagset, the option at the top of the list selects / unselects all possible values.
 If you unselect all values, you will only see sessions that have not set any value for this tagset.
-- Select **Rated by me** to display only sessions that you have already rated / not rated.
+- Select **Rated by me** to display only sessions that you have rated or not rated.
-- Click the **Presenters** drop down to select sessions by the presenter names.
+- Click the **Presenters** dropdown to select sessions by the presenter names.
 If you select more than one presenter, any session with at least one of the selected presenters will pass the filter.

-Once a filter is active, the filter popup will display the number of selected sessions.
+Once a filter is active, the filter pop-up will display the number of selected sessions.
 You can click **Clear Filter** to remove the filter.

 ## Contacting presenters

-If you need to contact a presenter, you can click the **Contact Speakers** button below the session filter.
+If you need to contact a presenter, you can click **Contact Speakers** below the session filter.
 This will open a form where you can write your message.
 Each presenter of a selected session will receive an e-mail with your message and a link to the session details page.

 ![The "Contact Speakers" form](/img/screenshots/c4p/session-email.avif)

 For sessions with more than one presenter, each presenter will receive a separate e-mail with the same message.
-If a presenter has more than one session that passes the filter, they will receive one separate e-mail per session.
+If a presenter has multiple sessions that pass the filter, they will receive one separate e-mail per session.

-You can select a predefined template for your message by using the **Subject** drop down, or write your own subject and body contents.
+You can select a predefined template for your message by using the **Subject** dropdown, or write your own subject and body.

 ![The form, with a predefined template](/img/screenshots/c4p/session-email-2.avif)